KQM-git/TCL/characters/geo/zhongli.md

 {% tab title="C3" %}
 ### **Jade, Shimmering through Darkness**

-Increases the Level of Dominus Lapidis by 3.
+Increases the Level of **Dominus Lapidis** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Topaz, Unbreakable and Fearless**

-Increases **Planet Befall**’s AoE by 20% and increases the duration of **Petrification** by 2 seconds.
+Increases **Planet Befall**'s AoE by 20% and increases the duration of **Planet Befall**'s **Petrification** effect by 2s.

 {% endtab %}

 {% tab title="C5" %}
 ### **Lazuli, Herald of the Order**

-Increases the Level of Planet Befall by 3.
+Increases the Level of **Planet Befall** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Chrysos, Bounty of Dominator**

-When **Jade Shield** takes DMG, 40% of that incoming DMG is converted to HP for the current on-field character.
+When the **Jade Shield** takes DMG, 40% of that incoming DMG is converted to HP for the current character.
-A single instance of the regeneration cannot exceed 8% of the character’s Max HP.
+A single instance of regeneration cannot exceed 8% of that character's Max HP.

 {% endtab %}
 {% endtabs %}